 Doing some homework is the first step in assessing whether or not someone is a suitable fit for you and your wedding.
 Analyze the planner's website, social media accounts, and online testimonials.
 To gain a sense of who they are, check their prior projects.
 Then it's time to meet – face to face or online.

-Following 10 questions will not only help you discover the best wedding planner, but they will also help you stay on budget and retain your sanity in the roll to the big day.
+Following 10 questions will not only help you discover the best wedding planner in Kolkata, but they will also help you stay on budget and retain your sanity in the roll to the big day.
 Take it as a cheat sheet for questions to ask your wedding planner.

 1. Are you free on the day of my wedding?